to the editor:

-My recent visit to the Saint Agnes Library re-opening stirred the muse in me.
-The renovation has melded the traditional building that benefactor Andrew Carnegie envisioned with 21st-century technology he never dreamed of.
-It is brighter and cheerier than its former self, with little evidence of a facelift.
-New books replaced dog-eared editions (apparently, 80 percent of the collection had to be replaced).
-The children's library now occupies the first floor.
-The tenor is that of the second floor of Barnes & Noble, with frenzied parents and children.
+my recent visit to the saint agnes library re-opening stirred the muse in me. the renovation has melded the traditional building that benefactor andrew carnegie envisioned with 21st-century technology he never dreamed of. it is brighter and cheerier than its former self, with little evidence of a facelift. new books replaced dog-eared editions (apparently, 80 percent of the collection had to be replaced). the children's library now occupies the first floor. the tenor is that of the second floor of barnes and noble, with frenzied parents and children.